 - CDs and DVDs: My grandchildren’s elementary school collected these for recycling, but alas, I don’t know whether this is still the case.
 Check out the Earth911 recycling guide for CDs and tapes.

 Some of the places that accept these items are on my regular chore routes; others are only a few blocks out of the way.

 Unfortunately, some places that used to take stuff have stopped.
 Our library, for example, used to have a take some/leave some magazines area and a small collection box for tiny batteries.
 And our city hall used to have a box for recycling old eyeglasses.

 Don’t see a taker for what you have?
 Search Earth911’s Recycling Database for a drop-off location near you.

 And keep your eyes open when you are out and about; you never know which programs will suddenly be recycling different materials.
 Also, keep an eye out for periodic recycling events where you can drop off hard-to-recycle things, like e-waste or problematic plastics.

 Create “recycling zones” in your home for gathering each type of thing you recycle.

 For example, an old bookcase on the porch where you can keep an empty pill bottle for those tiny lithium-ion batteries, a box each for CDs/DVDs, fluorescent/CFL lightbulbs, electronics, and hard plastics.

 5. Think Before You Head Out

 Before you go out for chores, glance at your “recycling zone” to see whether there’s enough of anything to bring — and to justify making a special detour or stop.
-For example, our local recycling center is only a block or so off one of my near-weekly chore routes … but I don’t tend to have enough to make the detour worth doing more than about every other month.
+For example, our local recycling center is quite close to one of my near-weekly chore routes … but I don’t tend to have enough to make the detour worth doing more than about every other month.
 I make a run for tech recycling at Best Buy even less often.